Office of Labor Standards Enforcement

 Coronavirus COVID-19 Guidance and Resources

-Health Plan Requirements for Specified COVID-19 Essential Services Contracts Effective May 13, 2020 - With limited exceptions, City contractors that enter into a COVID-19 essential services contract for food service, delivery of food, janitorial services, or cleaning services must offer their covered employees and covered employees’ dependents health plan benefits that meet the minimum standards prepared by the Health Director.
+Health Plan Requirements for Specified COVID-19 Essential Services Contracts With limited exceptions, City contractors that enter into a COVID-19 essential services contract for food service, delivery of food, janitorial services, or cleaning services must offer their covered employees and covered employees’ dependents health plan benefits that meet the minimum standards prepared by the Health Director.
 Covered employees are employees that work for 2 hours or more per week on the essential services contract within San Francisco.

 These requirements apply to COVID-19 essential services contracts first advertised, selected, or initiated after May 13, 2020.